Sand Springs, Oklahoma: Sports

 Although no major sports team is located in Sand Springs, many sporting opportunities are found in the city, including their Softball, baseball, and Soccer Complexes.

 The complexes include the Jerry Adair Complex for baseball.
 Whilst the Roger G. Bush Complex operates for Soccer.
 Softball takes place within the William Ramsey Softball Complex and features "5 fields w/lights, bleachers, playground, restrooms, and concessions".

-Each year, Around Halloween, the Charles Page High School softball and baseball teams don Halloween costumes for the annual Monster Ball, and the money raised benefits the Sand Springs Special Olympic athletes.
+Each year, around Halloween, the Charles Page High School softball and baseball teams don Halloween costumes for the annual Monster Ball, and the money raised benefits the Sand Springs Special Olympic athletes.
 "It’s a game of softball but there are some rule changes.
 Baseball players must bat the opposite of their dominant hand, and there is an unlimited amount of positions on the field.
 The outfield could have 20 outfielders at any given time".

-Many Sports are played through an athletic team from Charles Page High School.
+Many sports are played through an athletic team from Charles Page High School.
 Sand Springs has a multitude of Youth Sports that include Baseball, Basketball, Tennis, Football, Wrestling, Track, and others.
 Many of the sports are either in a Varsity team, Junior Varsity team, or both.

-Sand Springs holds itself to a BMX Track.
-The facility features a 2-acre moto-cross style bicycle track with lighting, playground, and concessions.
-The BMX Track began operating in July 2000, and is now the only BMX track in the Tulsa metro, and one of the only 3 tracks in Oklahoma.
-After massive flooding happened in late May 2019, in Sand Springs, the BMX Track had been flooded.
-As several parts of it were damaged by the flooding.
-They did eventually fix the parts of the track that needed repairing.
-The BMX park had to sell fireworks and partner with other companies to get it all done.
-They also had a BMX expert help them rebuild the course to the standards of the organization.
+Sand Springs contains the only BMX Track in the Tulsa metro, and one of only 3 tracks in Oklahoma.
+The BMX Track began operating in July 2000, and the facility features a 2-acre moto-cross style bicycle track with lighting, playground, and concessions.
+Following flooding in Sand Springs in late May 2019, several parts of the BMX Track were damaged by flood waters up to 12 feet deep.
+In order to fund the necessary repairs, the BMX track had to sell fireworks and partner with other companies.
+As part of the repair and refurbishment the track worked with a BMX expert help rebuild the course to the standards of the organization.
 The BMX track had its grand re-opening in Mid-July of that year.

 Many of the sports are occasionally hosted in the Case Community Park through a youth sports program for the community.
 Which the park receives privileged use of the park space for each operational sport.